doguilmak/InferenceVision/README.md

 <br>

-**1- Transform VHR Satellite Image Coordinates to WGS 84 (EPSG:4326) and Extract Polygon Coordinates:** The target CRS is WGS 84, representing a geographic coordinate system.
+**1- Transform VHR Satellite Image Coordinates to WGS 84 (EPSG:4326) and Extract Polygon Coordinates:** The target Coordinate Reference System (CRS) is WGS 84, representing a geographic coordinate system.
 Converting to this CRS standardizes the data.
 We use Nearest Neighbor interpolation, which can result in a blocky appearance.
 Transformed coordinates are precise to 6 decimal places.
 First, we transform image coordinates to WGS 84.
 Then, we extract polygon coordinates, defining the geographical extent with top-left and bottom-right corners as reference points for computing the geographic coordinates of normalized centers.

 <br>